-■ Cash & Cash Equivalents ■ Current Liabilities
+□ Cash & Cash Equivalents □ Current Liabilities

-- The quick ratio is another, more conservative, measure of the FSM National Government's ability to pay its short-term obligations.
-The quick ratio compares total cash and short-term investments to current liabilities.
+The quick ratio is another, more conservative, measure of the FSM National Government's ability to pay its short-term obligations.
+The quick ratio compares total cash and shortterm investments to current liabilities.
 A quick ratio of 1.00 to 1 indicates adequate current liquidity and an ability to meet the short-term obligations with cash.
-This analysis uses only the General Fund, the primary operating fund of the FSM National Government. - At September 30, 2009, the FSM National Government's General Fund had a ratio of cash and cash equivalents to current liabilities of to 81 cents to 1.
-This indicates that the FSM National Government had nearly 1 times the amount of cash and cash equivalents available to pay current liabilities, and is considered close to a satisfactory financial liquidity ratio, although a slight decline from the prior period.
+This analysis uses only the General Fund, the primary operating fund of the FSM National Government.

+At September 30, 2010, the FSM National Government's General Fund had a ratio of cash and cash equivalents to current liabilities of to 89 cents to 1.
+This indicates that the FSM National Government had nearly 1 times the amount of cash and cash equivalents available to pay current liabilities, and is considered very close to a satisfactory financial liquidity ratio, and represents a slight increase from the ratio of the prior period.